 - Positive thoughts boost self-esteem and confidence.

 I am here to tell you that recovery is possible.
 It was believing in myself that finally led me to success.
 If I had given in to negative thoughts, I would not be typing this today.
 The end might look far away, but you only have to look to tomorrow.
 It doesn’t matter about next week or last month; what matters is today.
 Conquer one day at a time with pride, and ignore those who want to bring you down.
-Use positive thoughts to fuel you every day until you reach that final recovery step.
+Use positive thoughts to fuel you every day and stay positive in the face of recovery until you reach that final step.